-The assumption is that in every circumstance and every opportunity God will use you in some way, keeps your eyes focused not on you but on what God can do through you.
+The assumption is that in every circumstance and every opportunity God will use you in some way.
+This assumption keeps your eyes focused not on you but on what God can do through you.
 This mindset takes you out of being a bystander and puts you in the playing field.
 Imagine that you walk into a room and you assume God will use you, you will look around the room and pray “what now God?”
 There is no time to let fear grab you, no chance for selfishness to consume you and no chance for doubt to take hold.
-While we might not always get it right what if this is our first thought in every conversation, in every activity and in every environment is God wants to us me?
+While we might not always get it right, what if this were our first thought in every conversation, in every activity and in every environment, that God wants to use me?

-The assumption is that Gods Spirit is always at work and if you listen and are available then you will have opportunities to be used by God for his glory sake.
-Even in the darkest situations we should assume that God will use us in some way, it might be a word in season, it might be an action or it might be our caring presence.
+The assumption is that God’s Spirit is always at work and if you listen and are available then you will have opportunities to be used by God for His glory’s sake.
+Even in the darkest situations we should assume that God will use us in some way.
+It might be a word in season, it might be an action or it might be our caring presence.

 Believe God is bigger

-The belief is core to God being God in your life.
+At it’s core, the belief that God is bigger is about God being God in your life.
 If God is always bigger then you have your heart and faith in the right place.
 If you think that something is too big, or that something is beyond what God can handle then that something is your God.
-Trust that God is bigger than your circumstance, that God is bigger than your oppression or that God is bigger than your limitations then you are constantly looking to God for a way forward.
-This doesn’t mean we believe that God will give us everything we desire but it does meant that whatever position in life is that God is working for our good and is making a way forward for us somehow.
-This might be miraculous as in a healing, it might be timely and in a provision or it might be in direction for the next step to be made.
-If God is bigger God always as a way forward for us.
-This does not eliminate suffering, suffering is a part of the Christian journey but it does mean that God is working through our suffering somehow.
+Trust that God is bigger than your circumstance, that God is bigger than your oppression and that God is bigger than your limitations, then you will be constantly looking to God for a way forward.
+This doesn’t mean we believe that God will give us everything we desire but it does mean that whatever position in life we find ourselves in, that God is working for our good and is making a way forward for us somehow.
+This might be miraculous as in a healing, it might be in a timely provision or it might be in a direction for the next step to be made.
+If God is bigger, God always as a way forward for us.
+This does not eliminate suffering; suffering is a part of the Christian journey but it does mean that God is working through our suffering somehow.

-Imagine you walking into an oppressive work place, the bosses are terrible and the workers are gossipy and unkind.
-If you believe that God is bigger you come with the attitude you can turn this place around God, I might have to suffer for a bit, I might have to endure for a season but you can do miracle here.
+Imagine yourself walking into an oppressive work place; the bosses are terrible and the workers are gossipy and unkind.
+If you believe that God is bigger you come with the attitude that you can turn this place around.
+God, I might have to suffer for a bit, I might have to endure for a season but you can do miracles here.

 Cultivate intimacy with God

 To cultivate our relationship with God is core business for a Christian.
-Our intimacy with God is what sustains and grows us, it is this intimacy that encourages us to cast off the things that hinder and walk faithfully with God.
-As we go deeper with God so our walk become richer and more rewarding.
-As Christ moulds us and shapes us we then shine our light brighter and our heart reflects the heart of our Father in heavens.
-We need to be people immersed in the Word, people who love to pray and people who love to follow the Spirits lead.
-If we can’t hear the Masters voice we are not really following God we are following rules or assumptions.
+Our intimacy with God is what sustains and grows us.
+It is this intimacy that encourages us to cast off the things that hinder us and walk faithfully with God.
+As we go deeper with God so our walk becomes richer and more rewarding.
+As Christ moulds and shapes us we then shine our light brighter and our heart reflects the heart of our Father in Heaven.
+We need to be people immersed in the Word, people who love to pray and people who love to follow the Spirit’s lead.
+If we can’t hear the Master’s voice we are not really following God, we are following rules or assumptions.

 Imagine if you are in a conversation and someone asks you why you follow Jesus.
 The depth of this answer will match the depth of your intimacy with God.
 It is out of this deep wellspring that we communicate and experience the Love of God.